Moscow State University of Civil Engineering

 Moscow State University of Civil Engineering or MGSU (Russian: Московский Государственный Строительный Университет – МГСУ) is a higher education institution located in Moscow, Russia.
-It is located on Yaroslavsy Highway in Yaroslavsky district.
+It is located on Yaroslavl Highway in Yaroslavsky district.

 The university holds the status of National Research University.
 The National Research Moscow State University of Civil Engineering (NRU MGSU) is the leading university of the Russian Federation in the field of construction.
 MGSU trains engineers, specialists and managers of all levels in the field of industrial, civil, energy, construction management, special and unique construction, information systems and technologies, designing and automation of buildings, constructions and complexes.
 MGSU has modern research laboratory complexes, providing studies in science and technology.
 The university has experience of international cooperation with scientific and educational centers from 30 countries.

 History

 The National Research Moscow State University of Civil Engineering was established in 1921 under the name Moscow Institute of Civil Engineering (MICE).
 MICE was established as a middle civil engineering college in 1907.
 MGSU in one of the oldest technical institutions of higher education of the Russian Federation.

 The university established six departments after its foundation: Industrial and Civil Engineering, Water Supply and Water Disposal, Hydro-technical and Special Engineering, Heat and Gas Supply and Ventilation, and Mechanization and Automation of Civil Engineering.

 By 1933, more than 5000 students studied at the Institute, supported by 600 faculty.
 The first Russian textbooks in civil engineering were written there and large research laboratories with postgraduate courses were organized at that time.
 In 1935, MICE was named after V.V.
 Kuybyshev, and it held this title until 1993 when it was reorganized into Moscow State University of Civil Engineering.

 In the years following World War II new departments and faculties were established, more students decided to study there, and the faculty increased in number.
 MISI scientists were implementing fundamental academic research.
 The Institute made contacts and formed a scientific partnership with Russian and foreign institutes.